 There is no specific antidote for overdose with maraviroc.
 Treatment of overdose should consist of general supportive measures including keeping the patient in a supine position, careful assessment of patient vital signs, blood pressure, and ECG.

 If indicated, elimination of unabsorbed active maraviroc should be achieved by emesis.
 Administration of activated charcoal may also be used to aid in removal of unabsorbed drug.
-Since maraviroc is moderately protein-bound, dialysis may be beneficial in removal of this medicine.
+Hemodialysis had a minimal effect on maraviroc clearance and exposure in a trial in subjects with ESRD [see CLINICAL PHARMACOLOGY].

 SELZENTRY should not be used in patients with severe renal impairment or end-stage renal disease (ESRD) (CrCl < 30 mL/min) who are taking potent CYP3A inhibitors or inducers.